prg007/HW_02_Systems/README.md

 # Collision Resolution

 To resolve collsions, we rely on `std::unordered_map` default collsion resolution policy.
 As it turns out, they use **separate chaining** to resolve collisions.
-More info here: [U_Map Collision Resolution Link](https://stackoverflow.com/questions/21518704/how-does-c-stl-unordered-map-resolve-collisions)
+More info here: [U_Map Collision Resolution Link](https://stackoverflow.com/questions/21518704/how-does-c-stl-unordered-map-resolve-collisions).

 # Dynamic Resizing

+We implemented the max load factor by passing it to the unordered map from the cache constructor.
+The unordered map automatically resizes the umap/hash_table to accomodate the max load factor constraint when adding new key-value pairs.
+By default the max_load_factor is 0.75.
+Refer to the `hash_test()` function inside the file `test_cache_lib.cc` to see how we test this functionality.
+Also, refer to the **Hash Test** section inside **Testing** part of README for more details.

 # Eviction Policy (FIFO)